pmvc/docker-pmvc-phpunit/README.md

 # PMVC PHPUNIT Docker Image

--   The latest locked version is PHP 8.1, but you can use PHP 8.2 by specifying tag.
+-   The latest locked version is `PHP 8.1`, but you can use `PHP 8.2` by specifying tag.

 ## phpunit version